ljpatrick/marxpaint/magic/docs/en/README.txt

 Interfaces

-     Those who create 'Magic' tool plugins for Tux Paint must provide some interfaces (C functions) that Tux Paint may invoke.
+     Those who create 'Magic' tool plugins for Marx Paint must provide some interfaces (C functions) that Marx Paint may invoke.

-     Tux Paint utilizes SDL's "SDL_LoadObject()" and "SDL_LoadFunction()" routines to load plugins (shared objects files; e.g., ".so" files on Linux or ".dll" files on Windows) and find the functions within.
+     Marx Paint utilizes SDL's "SDL_LoadObject()" and "SDL_LoadFunction()" routines to load plugins (shared objects files; e.g., ".so" files on Linux or ".dll" files on Windows) and find the functions within.

-     In turn, Tux Paint provides a number of helper functions that the plugin may (or sometimes is required to) use.
-This is exposed as a C structure (or "struct") which contains pointers to functions and other data inside Tux Paint.
-A pointer to this structure gets passed along to the plugin's functions as an argument when Tux Paint invokes them.
+     In turn, Marx Paint provides a number of helper functions that the plugin may (or sometimes is required to) use.
+This is exposed as a C structure (or "struct") which contains pointers to functions and other data inside Marx Paint.
+A pointer to this structure gets passed along to the plugin's functions as an argument when Marx Paint invokes them.

      Plugins should #include the C header file "tp_magic_api.h", which exposes the 'Magic' tool plugin API.
-Also, when you run the C compiler to build a plugin, you should use the command-line tool "tp-magic-config" to get the appropriate compiler flags (such as where the compiler can find the Tux Paint plugin header file, as well as SDL's header files) for building a plugin.
+Also, when you run the C compiler to build a plugin, you should use the command-line tool "tp-magic-config" to get the appropriate compiler flags (such as where the compiler can find the Marx Paint plugin header file, as well as SDL's header files) for building a plugin.
 (See "Compiling", below.)

-     The C header file and command-line tool mentioned above are included with Tux Paint — or in some cases, as part of a "Tux Paint 'Magic' Tool Plugin Development package".
+     The C header file and command-line tool mentioned above are included with Marx Paint — or in some cases, as part of a "Marx Paint 'Magic' Tool Plugin Development package".

   'Magic' tool plugin functions